vinsidious/gac/ROADMAP.md

    - [x] Consolidate main.py and cli.py to reduce duplication
    - [x] Remove the edit option for commit messages
    - [x] Remove the test mode flag which caused confusion
-   - [ ] Extract logging configuration into a dedicated utility function
+   - [x] Extract logging configuration into a dedicated utility function
+   - [ ] Merge git.py and git_operations.py to eliminate duplication
+   - [ ] Eliminate delegation pattern in git.py to reduce unnecessary indirection
    - [ ] Break down the large CommitWorkflow class into smaller components
+   - [ ] Simplify OOP approach - consider more functional patterns where appropriate
    - [ ] Simplify formatting architecture using a more direct approach
    - [ ] Centralize error handling and reduce duplication
+   - [ ] Reduce the error type hierarchy - streamline to essential types only

 2. **Performance Optimization**